AlexStibbons/Scrappy/README.md

 # Scrappy

 These are a couple of web scrapers made for my own convenience.
-Each of them extract all stories published in some of the SFF magazines I follow.
+Each of them extracts all stories published in some of the SFF magazines I follow.

 I'd always been curious about what I was missing by not endlessly scrolling through a magazine's back issues.
 Was there a hidden jewel among them I didn't know about?
-Have I missed a new story by one of my favourite authors?
+Had I missed a new story by one of my favourite authors?
 Would I find a story that could teach me more about structure, character development, or plot?

 It's a literary FOMO of sorts.

 Fortunately, I'm now able to solve it!
-Each of these web scrapers is tailor made to one of currently active SFF magazines.
+Each of these web scrapers is tailor-made for one of the currently active SFF magazines.
 They're all fairly simple, but they do exactly what I need them to do.

 ## java/scrappy-jsoup : The Dark Magazine